 Load/Save Config file

-- After uploading the configuration file in your file manager, Head over to Configuration tab & under Load/Save Config file paste the link of your config file.
+- After uploading the desired configuration file in your file manager, Head over to Configuration tab & under Load/Save Config file paste the link of your config file.

 - After pasting the path simply click on the ↩️.
 It will load the config.